When it comes to getting your sound right, choosing the right microphones is exceptionally essential.

 If you want to understand all the kinds of mics and their mode of working, then it is a task that would take you some years but trust me, some people do!

 All the same, many of the microphones today are mostly grouped into two categories.
-These are- condenser and dynamic microphones.
+These are- condenser vs dynamic microphones.